-'Barclays Operating businesses' The core Barclays businesses operated by Barclays UK (which include the UK Personal banking; UK business banking and the Barclaycard consumer UK businesses) and Barclays International (the large UK Corporate business; the international Corporate and Private Bank businesses; the Investment Bank; the international Barclaycard business; and payments).
+'Barclays Operating businesses' The core Barclays businesses operated by Barclays UK (which include the UK Personal Banking; UK Business Banking and the Barclaycard Consumer UK businesses) and Barclays International (the large UK Corporate business; the International Corporate and Private Bank businesses; the Investment Bank; the Barclaycard International business; and Payments).

-'Barclays Execution Services' or 'BX' or 'BSerL' or 'Group Service Company' Barclays Execution Services Limited, the Group services company set up to provide services to Barclays UK and Barclays International to deliver operational continuity.
+'Barclays Execution Services' or 'BX' or 'Group Service Company' Barclays Execution Services Limited, the Group services company set up to provide services to Barclays UK and Barclays International to deliver operational continuity.

 'Barclays International' The segment of Barclays held by Barclays Bank PLC.
-The division includes the large UK Corporate business; the international Corporate and Private Bank businesses; the Investment Bank; the international Barclaycard business; and payments.
+The division includes the large UK Corporate business; the International Corporate and Private Bank businesses; the Investment Bank; the Barclaycard International business; and Payments.

 'Barclays UK' The segment of Barclays held by Barclays Bank UK PLC.
-The division includes the UK Personal banking; UK business banking and the Barclaycard consumer UK businesses.
+The division includes the UK Personal Banking; UK Business Banking and the Barclaycard Consumer UK businesses.
+Following a transfer from Barclays International in Q2 2020, this also includes Barclays Partner Finance (BPF).